 - by Staff3

-Kitchen bar stools make for wonderful seating in a kitchen space, perfect for small conversation while the kitchen is in use, or a breakfast bar for early mornings.
+Unique Designs Kitchen Stools make for wonderful seating in a kitchen space, perfect for small conversation while the kitchen is in use, or a breakfast bar for early mornings.
 Whether you want to create a breakfast bar, have extra dining counters, or create a space for homework, bar stools can help complete a bar top or counter top.

 Image: Home Bunch